sanket96s/Data-Structure-Programs-using-c/README.md

 6. **bucket_sort.c**: This code introduces you to the concept of dividing elements into buckets and sorting each bucket individually, leading to a sorted and organized collection.
 Explore the simplicity and efficiency of Bucket Sort as you splash into the sorting adventure! 🪣🎉

-7. **circular_doubly_linked_list.c**: This code brings you the magic of doubly linked lists that form a circular loop.
-Traverse through nodes in both directions, experiencing the seamless connection of elements.
-Circular doubly linked lists redefine the elegance of data organization! 🔄🔗
+7. **circularDoublyLinkedList.c**: This C program implements a doubly linked list with add, delete, and display functionalities.
+It offers a menu-driven interface for users to interact with the list, allowing them to manipulate nodes and view the list's contents. 🔄🔗

 8. **circularLinkedList.c**: This C program implements a circular singly linked list with functionalities to create nodes, display the list, add nodes at specified positions, and delete nodes from specified positions.
 It provides a user-friendly menu-driven interface allowing users to interact with the linked list.
 The program continues executing until the user chooses to end it. 🔄🔗